corex/lmodel/README.md

 **Note that from version 1 to version 2, the package has been rewritten from scratch and there are breaking changes.**

-Laravel has a really nice approach to new databases, but requires more work to manage if you have existing databases.
-It is, of course, possible to write migrations to existing databases, but these databases are often maintained externally.
+Laravel has a really nice approach to new databases, but requires more work if you have existing databases.
+It is, of course, possible to handle existing databases, but these databases are often maintained externally.
 A model generator can go a long way to help.

 Connects to your existing database and auto-generates models based on existing schema.
 - Support for "declare(strict_types=1);" at top of file.